 We manufacture, perform research and development activities, and distribute our products in OUS markets.
-Revenue from OUS markets accounted for approximately 28%, 29%, and 30% of our revenue for the years ended December 31, 2016, 2015, and 2014, respectively.
+Revenue from OUS markets accounted for approximately 27%, 28%, and 29% of our revenue for the years ended December 31, 2017, 2016, and 2015, respectively.
 Our OUS operations are, and will continue to be, subject to a number of risks including:

-- · failure to obtain the same degree of protection against infringement of our intellectual property rights as we have in the United States; - multiple OUS regulatory requirements that are subject to change and that could impact our ability to manufacture and sell our products; - protectionist laws and business practices that favor local competitors, which could slow our growth in OUS markets; - · local or national regulations that make it difficult or impractical to market or use our products; - · inability or regulatory limitations on our ability to move goods across borders; - the risks associated with foreign currency exchange rate fluctuations; - difficulty in establishing, staffing and managing OUS operations; - the expense of establishing facilities and operations in new foreign markets; - building and maintaining an organization capable of supporting geographically dispersed operations; - anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act, and other local laws prohibiting corrupt payments to governmental officials; and - political and economic instability.
+- · failure to obtain or maintain the same degree of protection against infringement of our intellectual property rights as we have in the U.S.; - multiple OUS regulatory requirements that are subject to change and that could impact our ability to manufacture and sell our products; - changes in tariffs, trade barriers, and regulatory requirements; - · protectionist laws and business practices that favor local competitors, which could slow our growth in OUS markets; - local or national regulations that make it difficult or impractical to market or use our products; - · U.S. relations with the governments of the foreign countries in which we operate; - · inability or regulatory limitations on our ability to move goods across borders; - the risks associated with foreign currency exchange rate fluctuations; - difficulty in establishing, staffing, and managing OUS operations; - the expense of establishing facilities and operations in new foreign markets; - building and maintaining an organization capable of supporting geographically dispersed operations;

+- anti-corruption laws, such as the U.S. Foreign Corrupt Practices Act, and other local laws prohibiting corrupt payments to governmental officials: - economic weakness, including inflation, or political instability in particular foreign economies and markets; and - · business interruptions due to natural disasters, outbreak of disease, and other events beyond our control.

-On June 23, 2016, the United Kingdom (UK) held a referendum in which voters approved an exit from the European Union (the "EU"), commonly referred to as "Brexit".
-As a result of the referendum, it is expected that the British government will begin negotiating the terms of the UK's future relationship with the EU.
-Although it is unknown what those terms will be, it is possible that there will be greater restrictions on imports and exports between the UK and EU countries and increased regulatory complexities.
+On June 23, 2016, the United Kingdom (the "UK") held a referendum in which voters approved an exit from the European Union (the "EU"), commonly referred to as "Brexit."
+On March 29, 2017, the UK formally notified the EU of its intention to withdraw pursuant to Article 50 of the Lisbon Treaty.
+The withdrawal of the UK from the EU will take effect either on the effective date of the withdrawal agreement or, in the absence of agreement, two years after the UK provided its notice of withdrawal.
+As a result of the referendum, the British government has begun negotiating the terms of the UK's future relationship with the EU, including the terms of trade between the UK and the EU.
+Although it is unknown what those terms will be, it is possible that there will be greater restrictions on imports and exports between the UK and EU countries, increased regulatory complexities, and economic and political uncertainty in the region.

-In addition, the U.S. federal government has made explicit statements about its intention to make changes to U.S. trade policy, including signing an executive order to withdraw from the negotiating process of the Trans-Pacific Partnership, renegotiate the terms of NAFTA, and imposing border taxes on imports into the U.S. We manufacture a majority of the instruments we sell in Mexico and any legislation enacted that impacts the relationship between the U.S. and Mexico and/or the continuity of NAFTA could adversely affect our operations and financial results.
+In addition, the U.S. federal government has made recent proposals and explicit statements about its intention to make changes to U.S. trade policy, including signing an executive order to withdraw from the negotiating process of the Trans-Pacific Partnership, renegotiate the terms of NAFTA, and imposing border taxes on imports into the U.S. We manufacture a majority of the instruments we sell in Mexico and any legislation enacted that impacts the relationship between the U.S. and Mexico and/or the continuity of NAFTA could adversely affect our operations and financial results.
 If enacted, any legislation taken by the U.S. federal government that restricts trade, such as tariffs, trade barriers, and other protectionist or retaliatory measures taken by governments in Europe, Asia, and other countries, could adversely impact our ability to sell products and services in our OUS markets.